bytecodealliance/wasmtime/cranelift/docs/langref.rst

 variable value for the next iteration.

-It can be difficult to generate correct SSA form if the program being converted into Cretonne IL contains multiple assignments to the same variables.
+It can be difficult to generate correct SSA form if the program being converted into Cretonne :term:`IL` contains multiple assignments to the same variables.
 Such variables can be presented to Cretonne as :term:`stack slot`\s instead.
 Stack slots are accessed with the :inst:`stack_store` and :inst:`stack_load` instructions which behave more like variable accesses in a typical programming language.
 Cretonne can perform the necessary dataflow analysis to convert stack slots to SSA form.